Chocolate Chip Muffins

 ingredients for chocolate chip muffins

-To begin, in a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+Step 1: Mix the dry ingredients.
+In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+Whisking the dry ingredients ensures the leaveners are evenly distributed, which helps the muffins rise uniformly.

 whisking dry ingredients for chocolate chip muffins

-Next, in a large bowl, whisk together the melted butter, granulated sugar, brown sugar, and vanilla. whisking in eggs
+Step 2: Mix the wet ingredients.
+In a large bowl, whisk together the melted butter, granulated sugar, brown sugar, and vanilla.
+Add the eggs and whisk until combined.

 whisked liquid ingredients for chocolate chip muffins